 United States Congressman Jim Jordan of Ohio famously appeared at President Trump’s early 2020 impeachment proceedings wearing a conservative shirt and tie, but — unlike his fellow politicos — he eschewed wearing a suit jacket.
 Apparently, it’s a regular thing for the representative.
-Perhaps it’s to express his disdain for governmental procedure, or perhaps, as President Trump himself has suggested, it was the better to show off his wrestler’s physique.
+Perhaps it’s to express his disdain for governmental procedure, or perhaps, as President Trump himself has suggested, it was better to show off his wrestler’s physique.
 All politics aside, from a style perspective, the man comes off as being a bit too laid back for our tastes.
 We are not in the middle of one of “the Swamp’s” infamously sticky summers, nor has the nation’s capital adopted a casual dress policy.
 He comes off looking less well-dressed, and more undressed.

 Bonobos Italian Knit Blazer